dwbzero/csv-tools/README.md

     In more extended cases, it prints the data across rather than down, which can be useful for reading CSV data in a terminal.
 * `csv-distinct` : Finds distict values in a column of a CSV file.
+* `csv-filter` : Very simplistic row filter
+* `csv-join` : Joins records from an input CSV to records in a base CSV file.
 * `csv-json` : Does a simplistic conversion of JSON to CSV.
 * `csv-print` : Converts CSV to fixed-with text which is helpful for reading CSV data in a terminal.
 * `csv-rowcalc` : Runs a python script for each row in a CSV file.